aryn-ai/quickstart/sycamore-local-development-example.md

 In this example, we will:

-- Launch the Aryn Stack using the Quickstart configuration
-- Install Sycamore locally
+- Install and run components
 - Write a Sycamore job
 - Iterate on that job
 - Run conversational search using the demo UI